-Table C.6.5: Minimum Monitoring Frequer Determinand Raw Water Final Water Distribution System Conductivity or total dissolved solids Daily Daily Not applicable pH value Daily Once per shift ^a Fortnightly Turbidity Daily Once per shift ^a Fortnightly Disinfectant residuals Not applicable Once per shift ^a Fortnightly E.Coli (or faecal coliforms) ^b Not applicable Weekly Fortnightly but dependent on population served ^d Heterotrophic plate count ^c Not applicable Weekly Fortnightly Treatment chemicals ^d Not applicable Monthly Not applicable a: A shift is defined as an eight-hour work p eriod. b: If non-compliant with the numerical limits at an increased sampling frequency. specified in SANS 241-1, imp lement corrective action and immediate follow-up sampling c: If non-compliant with the numerical limits · · · · · · · · · · · · · · · · · · · 1 1 0 d: Includes all risk determinands that are added or formed as a result of the use of treatment chemicals (for example aluminium, iron and chlorine).
-If non-compliant with the numerical limits specified in SANS 241-1 in the final water, the distribution system monitoring frequencies of Table 3 in SANS241-2:2015 apply.
+Table C.6.5: Minimum Monitoring Frequer ncy for Process Risk Indicat tors (SANS241-2:2015: Tal ble 1) Determinand Raw Water Final Water Distribution System Conductivity or total dissolved solids Daily Daily Not applicable pH value Daily Once per shift a Fortnightly Turbidity Daily Once per shift a Fortnightly Disinfectant residuals Not applicable Once per shift a Fortnightly E.Coli (or faecal coliforms) b Not applicable Weekly Fortnightly but dependent on population served d Heterotrophic plate count c Not applicable Weekly Fortnightly Treatment chemicals d reatment chemicals d Not applicable Monthly Not applicable a: A shift is defined as an eight-hour work p eriod. b: If non-compliant with the numerical limits at an increased sampling frequency. specified in SANS 241-1, imp lement corrective action and d immediate follow-up sampling c: If non-compliant with the numerical limits d: Includes all risk determinands that are ad and chlorine).
+If non-compliant with the ded or formed as a result of the ne use of treatment chemica Ils (for example aluminium, iro monitoring frequencies of Table 3 in SANS241-2:2015 apply.